Best DSL Internet Service Providers 2020

-If you can’t get your hands on fiber and cable high-speed internet yet, don’t sweat it.
-You can get your internet hookup with DSL internet—and you might be surprised to see speeds rivaling those of cable.
+If you can’t get your hands on fiber and cable high-speed internet in your area, DSL internet might be an option instead.

-A lot of DSL internet service providers (ISPs) augment their DSL lines with fiber.
-(But if you live in a truly rural area, you likely won’t see speeds over 15 Mbps.)
+Plus, a lot of DSL internet service providers (ISPs) are updating those old DSL lines with fiber.
+This gives your internet speed a boost, but if you live in a truly rural area, you likely won’t see fiber infrastructure just yet.

 CenturyLink: Editor’s Choice